dropbitapp/dropbitapp/README.md

   - Username: admin@dropbit.io
   - Password: P@ssword1!
 - Click Run All from the Test Explorer tab to verify the setup
-  - NOTE: Due to a regression, 49 tests are green, 24 are red
+  - NOTE: Due to a regression, 49 tests are currently green and 24 are red

 ## Deploying in Azure